Luis Peña (fighter): Ultimate Fighting Championships

-Peña faced Khama Worthy on June 27, 2020 at UFC on ESPN: Poirier vs. Hooker.
+Peña faced Khama Worthy on June 27, 2020, at UFC on ESPN: Poirier vs. Hooker.
 He lost the fight via a guillotine choke in round three.
-Peña was suspended four and a half months and fined 15% of his purse by the Nevada State Athletic Commission on September 3, 2020 after he tested positive for marijuana.
+Peña was suspended four and a half months and fined 15% of his purse by the Nevada State Athletic Commission on September 3, 2020, after he tested positive for marijuana.
 The suspension was cut from the usual six months due to him taking the fight against Worthy on short notice: marijuana is only considered illegal by USADA during the competition window for fights.
-It is retroactive to June 17, 2020 and he will be eligible to compete again on November 2, 2020.
+It is retroactive to June 17, 2020, and he will be eligible to compete again on November 2, 2020.

-Peña was scheduled to face Drakkar Klose, replacing Jai Herbert, on February 20, 2021 at UFC Fight Night 185.
+Peña was scheduled to face Drakkar Klose, replacing Jai Herbert, on February 20, 2021, at UFC Fight Night 185.
 However, the bout was canceled after Klose's corner tested positive for COVID-19.

-Peña faced Alexander Munoz on April 17, 2021 at UFC on ESPN 22.
+Peña faced Alexander Munoz on April 17, 2021, at UFC on ESPN 22.
 He won the fight via split decision, with 11 out of 16 media scores giving it to Munoz.

 Following his October arrest, the UFC announced that Peña had been released from the UFC.

 Post UFC

 Peña announced that he had signed with ACA and would be competing in the ACA Lightweight Grand Prix, with his first bout being against Eduard Vartanyan at ACA 139 on May 21, 2022.
 Pena would pull out of the bout due to having trouble securing a visa.

 Peña was instead booked against Zach Zane in a 160 lb catchweight bout as the main event of Titan FC 76 on May 6, 2022.
 He won the bout via triangle choke under a minute into the first round.

-Peña faced Gustavo Wurlitzer on June 3, 2022 at Titan FC 77.
+Peña faced Gustavo Wurlitzer on June 3, 2022, at Titan FC 77.
 He won the bout at the end of the first round via TKO.

 Peña faced Will Brooks at XMMA 5 on July 23, 2022.
 He lost the bout via unanimous decision.

+Peña faced Michael Dufort at Aries Fight Series 16 on April 22, 2023.
+He lost the bout via submission in the first round.

+Pena next fought Dedrek Sanders at Aries Fight Series 25 on April 6, 2024.
+He would snap his three fight losing streak beating Sanders via unanimous decision.

+Pena next fought John Simon at Cage Titans 67 on September 14, 2024.
+He would lose the fight via unanimous decision.

+Pena's next bout was against Zach DiSabatino at Cage Titans less than 2 months later on November 9, 2024.
+He would lose the fight via submission to an inverted triangle choke late in the third round.
+After the fight, Pena laid his gloves down in the middle of the cage, thus announcing his retirement and an end to his mixed martial arts career.